 The Great Ape Behaviour (GAB) Lab investigates the behavioural flexibility of wild great apes as they navigate their complex social and ecological environments, with a focus on variation in communication and culture.
 The GAB Lab joins the University of Victoria's Department of Anthropology in Fall 2021.
 The GAB Lab collaborates closely with the PhASE Research Group at UVic, the PanAf Programme based in Leipzig, Germany and its citizen science project Chimp&See.
 We are also fortunate enough to have longstanding working collaborations with multiple great ape field sites in Africa.

-I am a master’s student working under the supervision of Dr. Ammie Kalan in the Great Ape Behaviour Lab.
+I am a PhD student working under the supervision of Dr. Ammie Kalan in the Great Ape Behaviour Lab.
 I completed my Bachelor of Arts and Science at McGill University in 2021 with major concentrations in biology and anthropology, and a particular focus in archaeology.
-During my graduate studies, I am looking forward to combining my majors in an interdisciplinary project.
+I joined the GAB lab in 2021 to conduct my MA research on chimpanzee accumulative stone throwing and I am excited to continue this work into a PhD starting September 2023.
 In my research, I take a landscape approach to study the chimpanzee accumulative stone throwing behaviour from an archaeological perspective.

 Masters Student 2021-2023